Six Things You Absolutely MUST Know Before Approaching Film Investors

 Sure, in #1, we talked about your product, but is that really what you’re offering/selling?
 Investment opportunities abound for folks with money.
 So, what is it really that you’re offering?
 You are not just selling an opportunity to invest in any old business…you are selling the chance to be a part of a film, play, musical or whatever.
 Maybe even to have a credit as an executive producer, or just a “special thanks” mention.
 Regardless, you’re selling a fantasy… a dream.
 Do you know how you’re going to do that?

-What You Absolutely MUST Know Before Approaching Investors for your Film / Play / Musical is reproduced with permission by Gordon P. Firemark, an entertainment attorney devoted to the representation of artists, writers, producers and directors in the fields of theater, film, television,and music.
+What You Absolutely MUST Know Before Approaching Investors for your Film / Play / Musical is written in collaboration with Gordon P. Firemark, an entertainment attorney devoted to the representation of artists, writers, producers and directors in the fields of theater, film, television and music.

 Mr. Firemark is the producer and host of Entertainment Law Update, a podcast for artists and professionals in the entertainment industries and the the author of The Podcast, Blog and New Media Producer’s Legal Survival Guide.